We went to Sudare Falls, a mini frozen waterfall that appears only during the winter on Mt. Muroran!|Domingo

 1. Home

-3. I visited the Sudare Falls, a mini icefall that appears only during winter on Mt!
+3. We went to Sudare Falls, a mini frozen waterfall that appears only during the winter on Mt.
+Muroran!